RESEARCH .

 Learnings

-Service design has its limitations and it can't fix the problem on its own because it is a piece in the puzzle.
-There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability which is going to be looked at according to the 2025 SPL review report by the women's equality team, UK.
+While predicting the impact of this redesigned service can create, I realised that service design has its limitations and it can't alone fix the problem on its own because it is a piece in the puzzle.
+There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability.

-Service design has its limitations and it can't fix the problem on its own because it is a piece in the puzzle.
-There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability which is going to be looked at according to the 2025 SPL review report by the women's equality team, UK.
+While predicting the impact of this redesigned service can create, I realised that service design has its limitations and it can't alone fix the problem on its own because it is a piece in the puzzle.
+There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability.

-Service design has its limitations and it can't fix the problem on its own because it is a piece in the puzzle.
-There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability which is going to be looked at according to the 2025 SPL review report by the women's equality team, UK.
+While predicting the impact of this redesigned service can create, I realised that service design has its limitations and it can't alone fix the problem on its own because it is a piece in the puzzle.
+There needs to be a continued shift in culture and we need policy reform around parental leave eligibility and affordability.

 Future Scope